sparkflows/sparkflows-docs/docs/installation/connection/compute-connection/databricks.rst

 Databricks Connection
 =======

-Sparkflows enabled you to create Databricks Connection and use the connection to submit job on respective Databricks Cluster.
+Sparkflows enables you to create Databricks connection and use the connection to submit job on respective Databricks cluster.
 Connections can be at various levels:

-  * Global : Everyone has access to these connections
+  * Global : Everyone has access to these connections.
-  * Group : Users belonging to the group have access to these connections
+  * Group  : Users belonging to the group have access to these connections.
-  * Project : The owner of the project and the groups with which the Project has been shared with have access to the Project level connections
+  * Project: The owner of the project and the groups with which the Project has been shared with have access to the Project level connections.

-Below are steps on how to create Databricks Connection:
+Below are the steps required to create Databricks connection:

-1. Login to Sparkflows WEB Server Url
+1. Login to Sparkflows web server URL.

-It can be created by the Administrator under ''Administration/Global Connections''.
+It can be created by the administrator under ''Administration/Global Connections''.
 These connections are available for everyone to use.
+For more details refer the following table:

 GENERAL Tab :